ArtemTsurikov/CARUS/prototype-development/README.md

 # Carus prototype

-In this directory, you will find the project assingment "Carus" of Team 19
+In this directory, you will find the project assingment "Carus" of Team 19.
+It is a prototype of a peer to peer carsharing app.

 ## How to start the application